 The NACE website quotes an article in the June 22, 2015 issue of ESPN The Magazine, which said that 27 million people watched the 2014 championship tournament for League of Legends.

 DOTA 2 pulled 20 million viewers in 2014.

 They’re even more impressive when you consider the viewership for other major sporting events that year: 5 million watched the National Hockey League’s Stanley Cup Finals.
 The World Series had 13.8 million.
 The NBA Finals had 15.5 million.

-The growing popularity of college varsity esports are not just great for the future of professional esports and gaming in general (and make no mistake, it’s growing: the NCAA is already considering their role in the sport).
+The growing popularity of college varsity esports is not just great for the future of professional esports and gaming in general (and make no mistake, it’s growing: the NCAA is already considering their role in the sport).

 With esports, a little investing goes a long way.

-Esports training facilities are more affordable than regular sports training facilities.
+Esports training facilities are more affordable than in regular sports training facilities.
 And, with the right sponsors, some programs don’t have to worry about supplying the gaming chairs, or high-end computers, or other gear.